About Our School

 Hornby, St. Margaret’s, C of E Primary School is a Voluntary Aided Church of England school, maintained by Lancashire Education Authority.
 We offer a primary education to children aged 4 – 11 between the hours of 9.00am – 3.30pm.
 (32.5 hours)

 Since September 2023 our school has joined the Lune Valley Federation with Leck St Peter’s.

 The school building houses three classrooms, a library and a hall which is used for assemblies, physical education, drama and musical activities and as a dining room.

 The school is particularly fortunate to have large grounds and these are used as much as possible for education.
 Environmental work is encouraged and the children maintain parts of the garden.
 We have planted trees and plants to provide shade and improve the school’s environment.
 We have a large adventure play area, field and an excellent tarmac area.

-“It is the aim of the school to develop the academic potential of each child; and to cater for the social, moral, physical and spiritual requirements of the individual in a happy and secure Christian environment.”
+We develop the academic potential of each child and cater for the social, moral, physical and spiritual requirements of the individual in a happy and secure Christian environment.

-To foster an enjoyment in learning and, as children progress through the school, to develop self-motivation, organisation and independence.
+We foster an enjoyment in learning and, as children progress through the school, develop self-motivation, organisation and independence.

 We match the curriculum to the abilities, needs and experiences of our children.

 We enable children to find success and satisfaction in their achievements.